gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 is rarely viral.

 Build a reputation over time
-with the people who care about accuracy — not a following over weeks with people who care about excitement.
+with the people who care about accuracy, not a following over weeks with people who care about excitement.

-**As a consumer of knowledge:**
+Second, as a consumer of knowledge.

 Distinguish between confidence and accuracy.
 The confident voice is not the reliable one.

-Seek the qualifiers —
+Seek the qualifiers:
-the expert who says "it depends," who says "the evidence is mixed," who says "I might be wrong" — these are signs of accuracy, not weakness.
+the expert who says "it depends,"
+"the evidence is mixed,"
+"I might be wrong."
+These are signs of accuracy, not weakness.

-Follow the correctors —
+Follow the correctors:
 the people who say
-"I was wrong about this, and here is why" — these are the most trustworthy voices in any field.
+"I was wrong about this, and here is why."
+These are the most trustworthy voices in any field.

 Slow down.